bjesus/wttrbar/README.md

 - `--ampm`                       display time in AM/PM format
 - `--imperial`                   use imperial units instead of metric (Miles per hour, Fahrenheit).
 Consider changing `--indicator` to "{ICON} {temp_F}"
 - `--interval <INTERVAL>`        interval of requests to *wttr.in* in minutes.
 Minimum is 30 **[default: 30]**
+- `--nerd-font` Switch icons to use nerd font
 - `-h`, `--help`                 Print help
 - `-V`, `--version`              Print version